 “She also runs training workshops, which any Trust staff member can book onto.
 For more information, please see the Occupational Health Department’s Twitter page at @BTHFTOccHealth

-OH have also been working with Abigail Smith from Bradford District Care NHS Foundation Trust, who is halfway through delivering an eight-week ‘Living Life to the Full’ course to 15 BTHFT staff members.
+OH have also worked with Abigail Smith from Bradford District Care NHS Foundation Trust to deliver an eight-week ‘Living Life to the Full’ course to 15 BTHFT staff members.

 The course aims to provide staff members with the tools to manage low mood, stress and anxiety.
 Further information on further courses from My Wellbeing College can be found here.

 Amanda added that if any staff member felt that work was impacting negatively upon their mental health, other avenues of support were available outside the OH Department, including speaking with the Trust’s Freedom to Speak Up team or their trade union representative.

 Staff and managers may also wish to refer to the Trust’s Managing Stress at Work Policy and Guidance here, which contains practical guidance as well as tools to act on any concerns raised.